privacyguides/privacyguides.org/docs/basics/account-deletion.en.md

 title: "Account Deletion"
 icon: 'material/account-remove'
 ---
 It can be easy to accumulate a number of online accounts over time, many of which you may no longer use.
-Deleting these unused accounts is an important step in reclaiming your privacy, as dormant accounts are vulnerable to having their credentials stolen and for abuse to occur without your knowledge.
+Deleting these unused accounts is an important step in reclaiming your privacy, as dormant accounts are vulnerable to having their credentials stolen and misused without your knowledge.
 A data breach is when a service's security is breached by hackers and they are able to exfiltrate a copy of the user database.
 Data breaches are unfortunately all [too common](https://haveibeenpwned.com/PwnedWebsites) these days; practicing good digital hygiene is the best way to minimize the impact these have on your life.
-[Deceptive design](https://www.deceptive.design/) patterns can often introduce inconveniences along the way, this guide aims to help you navigate through the account deletion process.
+This guide aims to help you navigate the [deceptive design](https://www.deceptive.design/) patterns that modern websites use and achieve that goal.

 ## Finding Old Accounts